bespoke-silicon-group/bsg_bladerunner/README.md

 ## Requirements

-To use this repository you must have Vivado 2019.1 installed and correctly configured in your environment.
+To simulate with VCS you must have VCS-MX and Vivado 2019.1 installed and correctly configured in your environment.

 If you are using Vivado 2019.1 you will need to apply the following AR before running simulation: https://www.xilinx.com/support/answers/72404.html.

-You must also have VCS-MX correctly installed and configured in your environment.
-Your system administrator can help with this.

 The Makefiles will warn/fail if it cannot find either tool.